-- 3. Enter a name for this cloud unit.
-Only alphanumeric characters are allowed. - The remaining fields in the Add Cloud Unit dialog pertain to the cloud provider account. - For Cloud provider, select Virtustream Storage Cloud from the drop-down list. - 5.
-Select the storage class from the drop-down list. - 6.
-Select the appropriate region corresponding to the type of account from the drop-down list. - 7.
+3. Enter a name for this cloud unit.
+Only alphanumeric characters are allowed.

+The remaining fields in the Add Cloud Unit dialog pertain to the cloud provider account.

+- 4. For Cloud provider, select Alibaba Cloud from the drop-down list. - 5.
+Select Standard or IA from the Storage class drop-down list. - 6.
+Select the region from the Storage region drop-down list. - 7.
 Enter the provider Access key as password text. - 8.
-Enter the provider Secret key as password text. - If an HTTP proxy server is required to get around a firewall for this provider, click Configure for HTTP Proxy Server. - Enter the proxy hostname, port, user, and password. - 10.
-Click Save.
+Enter the provider Secret key as password text. - 9.
+Ensure that port 443 (HTTPS) is not blocked in firewalls.
+Communication with the Alibaba cloud provider occurs on port 443. - 10.
+If an HTTP proxy server is required to get around a firewall for this provider, click Configure for HTTP Proxy Server.